 💡 Good to know

-Starlink, the real economic engine behind SpaceX
+Starlink, the real economic engine of SpaceX

 Is SpaceX profitable and fairly valued?